Why Does My Forehead Twitch? | Unraveling the Mystery

 Chronic stress can lead to long-term muscle tension, which increases the likelihood of twitching.
 It’s almost like those muscles are on high alert all the time—ready for action but never getting a chance to relax fully.
 This constant state of readiness can lead to involuntary contractions.

 Fatigue plays a significant role as well.
 Lack of sleep doesn’t just make one groggy; it affects overall health and wellness too.
 When I’ve had a few sleepless nights, my body sends signals that something’s off—like that annoying twitch in my forehead reminding me I need rest.
+This is similar to the way common facial or eyelid twitching is often associated with fatigue, stress, and caffeine, as explained in NCBI Bookshelf’s review of eyelid myokymia.

 Dietary Influences